maidsafe-archive/crust/README.md

 #Overview

 This library will allow p2p networks to establish and maintain a number of connections in a group when informed by users of the library.
-As connections are made these are passed up and the user can selsect which connections to maintain or drop.
+As connections are made these are passed up and the user can select which connections to maintain or drop.
 The library has a bootstrap handler which will attempt to reconnect to any previous "**direct connected**" nodes.

 Tcp conections are always favoured as these wll be by default direct connected (until we can test and confirm tcp hole punching).
 Tcp is also a known reliable protocol.
 Reliable udp is the fallback protocol and very effective.